tarasowski/ramda-x/README.md

 # Ramda X

 Ramda X is a super small API with only 10 most important methods for functional programming.
-Original Ramda library is to big and abstracts almost everything away from the JavaScript language.
-That's why Ramda X just uses the most important concepts from FP and leaves everything as it is.
+Original Ramda library is too big and abstracts almost everything away from the JavaScript language.
+That's why Ramda X uses the most important methods and leaves everything as it is.
 All implemented methods are auto-curried!!!

 ### Implemented API methods: